Day five and we’ve hit our first musical! I’ve no idea what to expect.

 Still, the implications remain huge.
 There is clearly a cooling off period for spectral intangibility.
 What if you turn tangible again when halfway through a door?
 I will have to put this on the back burner for now because we are only 1/3 of the way into this movie.

 In the scene following Marley’s exit, Scrooge is spooked and goes around his study nervously.
-It was probably shot in one take with very little direction because it just looks like there’s a bee trapped in the room.
+It was probably shot with very little direction because it just looks like there’s a bee trapped in the room.

 Huh?
 What’s this?

 Power steering, eh?
-Turns out A Christmas Carol (Shower of Stars) is so-called because it was part of a CBS variety show called Shower of Stars.
-It was fairly standard fare for its time and was sponsored by Chrysler I guess.
+Turns out A Christmas Carol (Shower of Stars) is so-called because it was part of a CBS variety show called Shower of Stars which was sponsored by Chrysler I guess.
 Chrysler was such a beloved brand that they didn’t even take their ads out of the home video release.

 At this point part of me wondered if the jingle at the end of that ad that qualified this as a musical because, Christmas carols aside, we’ve had nothing yet.